ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 ---
-#### ✅ **Step 4: Configuring GuardDuty to send Logs to Splunk Via Cloud Watch -> Kineses -> Firehose -> Lambda -> Splunk HEC**
+#### ✅ **Step 4: Configuring GuardDuty to send Logs to Splunk Via GuardDuty ➝ EventBridge ➝ Lambda ➝ Splunk HEC**

-To configure GuardDuty log forwarding, I will use EventBridge to trigger an AWS Lambda function to automatically forward logs to ym Splunk via HEC:

-To begin, I have to log into my Spolunk web GUI and prep a new HEC token (`GuardDuty-HEC`) to allow logs from DuardDuty to be ingested by going to `Settings` → `Data Inputs` → `HTTP Event Collector` -> `add new token`:
+To begin, I have to log into my Spolunk web GUI and prep a new HEC token (`GuardDuty-HEC`) to allow logs from GuardDuty to be ingested by going to `Settings` → `Data Inputs` → `HTTP Event Collector` -> `add new token`:

 ![image](https://github.com/user-attachments/assets/2f8380be-f67a-45fc-92a8-90c2967600f4)
 ![image](https://github.com/user-attachments/assets/e7e75564-fb42-4471-9d4c-7f381f5cccf9)

-Now that I have the HEC set up, next I need to create a IAM role for the Lambda function that will allow it to pull logs from GuardDuty (and any other service, for now):
+Now that I have the HEC set up, next I need to create a IAM role for the Lambda function that will allow it to generate logs within CloudWatch fo visibility:

 ```json
 {